x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbDC/deactivate_en.md

 ##DESCRIPTION##

-This function is used to deactivate the data center.
-After deactivation, the data center will stop working and no longer accept read and write operations.
+This function is used to deactivate the cluster.
+After deactivation, the cluster will stop working and no longer accept read and write operations.

 ##PARAMETERS##